Voice Agents Are Under Attack: Why Audio Security Can't Wait

 Why traditional defenses fail

-Voice biometrics -the technology that matches a caller's voice to an enrolled voiceprint -was designed for a world where voice synthesis was expensive and detectable.
+Voice biometrics, the technology that matches a caller's voice to an enrolled voiceprint, was designed for a world where voice synthesis was expensive and detectable.
 Against modern neural voice cloning, voiceprint matching alone produces false acceptance rates that are orders of magnitude higher than vendors advertise.

 The problem isn't that voice biometrics are useless.
 It's that they were designed to answer the question "does this voice match the enrolled user?" - not "is this voice real?"